mfvalin/io-server/doc/Overview.md

 In general, all data is transferred using a first in, first out (FIFO) queue, where each queue is only used by a single sender and a single receiver.
 These queues are implemented in a lockless fashion with circular buffers.
-More details on that in [Implementation](#Implementation)
+More details on that in [Implementation elements](#Implementation)

 * Compute processes
     * Put their entry in their individual queue, located in shared memory.
 The entry contains a pointer to the data.
+The entry could also just be a command

 * Relay processes
     * Will collect data from local queues, located in shared memory